eliaxelang007/rhythm.js/README.md

-# Rhythm.js!
+# Rhythm.js

 ## Description
-[rhythm.js](https://github.com/eliaxelang007/rhythm.js) is a relatively thin wrapper around the Web AudioAPI that (hopefully) makes interacting with it a lot more intuitive!
+[rhythm.js](https://github.com/eliaxelang007/rhythm.js) is a relatively thin wrapper around the Web AudioAPI that (hopefully) makes interacting with it a lot more intuitive.

 The whole library is built around the concepts of **Audio Commands** and **Compiled Audio Commands**. <br/>
-You can **nest audio commands inside other audio commands** to get more complex behavior! <br/>
+You can **nest audio commands inside other audio commands** to get more complex behavior. <br/>
 And, you can treat **Compiled Audio Commands** just like uncompiled ones!

-It's like Google's **Flutter** but for audio manipulation.
+It's like a declarative UI framework, but for audio.

-Find it on [npm](https://www.npmjs.com/package/rhythm.js) and [GitHub](https://github.com/eliaxelang007/rhythm.js)!
+Find it on [npm](https://www.npmjs.com/package/rhythm.js) and [GitHub](https://github.com/eliaxelang007/rhythm.js).

 ## Documentation